-Make it once and I’m sure you’ll be making it all the time.
+Make it once, and I’m sure you’ll crave it all the time.

 Crisp, crumbly, and bursting with walnuts, these cookies will bring you eternal bliss.

-Sesame seed balls are soft and chewy round snacks filled with sweet sesame filling.
+Sesame seed balls are soft and chewy round snacks stuffed with a sweet filling.

 19. Mung Bean Cake